Audit and Assurance

 How do we store your personal information?

 Your personal information is held and stored on paper, by electronic means or both.
+‘Electronic means’ include, physical servers located on premises, servers maintained by cloud service providers, laptops, desktop computers, tablets and other mobile devices.
 We have physical, electronic and procedural safeguards in place for personal information and we take reasonable steps to ensure that your personal information is protected from misuse, interference, loss and unauthorised access, modification and disclosure.

 For example, our IT systems feature password protections, firewalls, and intrusion detection and site monitoring functionalities.
+Data held and stored “in the cloud” is protected by internal and external firewalls, limited access via file passwords, files designated read-only or no access.
+We also require our IT contractors and other third parties to implement privacy safeguards.
 Further, our staff members receive regular training on our strict privacy and confidentiality procedures in relation to all personal information stored by us electronically and in printed form.

 Destruction and De-identification